 Types of Facility

-There are two principle types of IF, which can both be completely Confidential so that no one knows you are using the service:
+So after deciding whether you want to discount all or just some of your sales, there are two principle types of service, both of which can both be completely confidential (if you wish) so that no one knows you are using the service:

 Further Information About Factoring And Invoice Discounting